martin-garaj/quad_soc/README.md

   - executes high level functions provided the data from Nios II co-processors
   - control software is running in Linux with underlying custom communication layer _control software -> Linux -> FPGA -> Nios II co-processors_ and vice-versa
 - FPGA
-  - AUX radio
+  - aux radio
     - Nios II co-processor responsible for handling communication with external radio transciever through UART
-  - AUX imu
+  - aux imu
     - Nios II co-processor responsible for managing and collecting data from up to 4 IMUs through I2C The content of FPGA, connections in FPGA fabric, GPIO connections and external components are shown below.